owenmonroe/knowledge_periodicals_text_reuse/012_bibliography.md

 ## Secondary Sources

+Bennett, Scott.
+“Revolutions in Thought: Serial Publication and the Mass Market for Reading.” _The Victorian Periodical Press: Samplings and Soundings_, edited by Joanne Shattock and Michael Wolff.
+Toronto: Leicester University Press, 1982.

 Cordell, Ryan.
-“Reprinting, Circulation, and the Network Author in Antebellum 	Newspapers.”
-American Literary History 27, no. 3 (2015): 417-	445. muse.jhu.edu/article/590710.
+“Reprinting, Circulation, and the Network Author in Antebellum Newspapers.” _American Literary History_.
+27, no. 3, 2015. [muse.jhu.edu/article/590710.](muse.jhu.edu/article/590710)

-Fyfe, Aileen.
-Steam-Powered Knowledge: William Chambers and the Business of Publishing, 	1820-1860.
+Fyfe, Aileen. _Steam-Powered Knowledge: William Chambers and the Business of Publishing, 1820-186_.
 University of Chicago Press, 2012.

+ Gates, Barbara T. “Introduction: Why Victorian Natural History?” _Victorian Literature and Culture_.
+35, no. 2, 2007. [http://www.jstor.org/stable/40347173.](http://www.jstor.org/stable/40347173)

-Olson, Richard.
-Science and Religion, 1450-1900: From Copernicus to Darwin.
-Greenwood 	Press, 2004.
+Olson, Richard. _Science and Religion, 1450-1900: From Copernicus to Darwin._ Greenwood Press, 2004.

-Rauch, Alan.
-Useful Knowledge: The Victorians, Morality, and the March of Intellect.
-Duke 	University Press, 2001.
+Rauch, Alan. _Useful Knowledge: The Victorians, Morality, and the March of Intellect._ Duke	University Press, 2001.

-Secord, James A. Victorian Sensation: The Extraordinary Publication, Reception, and Secret 	Authorship of Vestiges of the Natural History of Creation.
+Secord, James A. _Victorian Sensation: The Extraordinary Publication, Reception, and Secret Authorship of Vestiges of the Natural History of Creation_.
 University of Chicago Press, 2000.

+Shuttleworth, Sally, and Geoffrey Cantor.
+“Introduction.” _Science Serialized: Representations of the Sciences in Nineteenth-Century Periodicals_, edited by Geoffrey Cantor and Sally Shuttleworth.
+Cambridge: The MIT Press, 2004. [https://doi.org/10.7551/mitpress/6080.003.0001.](https://doi.org/10.7551/mitpress/6080.003.0001)

-Thomson, Keith Stewart.
-Before Darwin: Reconciling God and Nature.
-Yale University Press, 	2005.
+Thomson, Keith Stewart. _Before Darwin: Reconciling God and Nature._ New Haven: Yale University Press, 2005.

-Topham, Jonathan R. Reading the Book of Nature: How Eight Best Sellers Reconnected 	Christianity and the Sciences on the Eve of the Victorian Age.
-The University of Chicago 	Press, 2022.
+Topham, Jonathan R. _Reading the Book of Nature: How Eight Best Sellers Reconnected Christianity and the Sciences on the Eve of the Victorian Age._ Chicago: The University of Chicago Press, 2022.

+Topham, Jonathan R. “Science, Natural Theology, and the Practice of Christian Piety in Early-Nineteenth-Century Religious Magazines.” _Science Serialized: Representations of the Sciences in Nineteenth-Century Periodicals_, edited by Geoffrey Cantor and Sally Shuttleworth.
+Cambridge: The MIT Press, 2004. [https://doi.org/10.7551/mitpress/6080.003.0003.](https://doi.org/10.7551/mitpress/6080.003.0003)

-Wiener, Joel H. The War of the Unstamped : The Movement to Repeal the British Newspaper Tax, 	1830-1836.
-Cornell University Press, 1969.
+Wiener, Joel H. _The War of the Unstamped : The Movement to Repeal the British Newspaper Tax, 1830-1836._ Ithaca: Cornell University Press, 1969.

 <br/><br/>